nette/latte/readme.md

 See the summary of [standard filters](https://doc.nette.org/en/default-filters) and how to make user-defined filters.

 In templates we can use functions which change or format the data to a form we want.
 They are called *filters*.
-See the [summary of the default filters|default filters].
+See the summary of the default filters.

 Filter can be registered by any callback or lambda function: